soyoungpark/soyoungpark.github.io/_posts/2017-08-14-tensorflow-traffic-congestion.markdown

 #### Data collection, phase 3:

 After browsing through the EarthCam website, I found that for every traffic camera, there exists an archive of images from at least half a year ago (for I saw images from March).
 I decided to write a Python script that scrapes all the images in the archive.
 I initially had some difficulties because the archive was loaded through asynchronous javascript, which shot HTTP GET request to the EarthCam server endpoint (https://www.earthcam.com/cams/common/gethofitems.php).
 I simulated this GET request at a predefined interval to mimic AJAX GET request, and succeeded in seamlessly scraping images from the server.

+In less than a few hours, I was able to collect about 6000 images, taken from February 2017 to August 4, 2017.
+I eliminated about 1200 irrelevant images before sorting them.
+Following are the types of images that were opted out from sorting: images that are too blurry, dark, or low-resolution even for human eyes to determine what’s going on, images from when the roads are entirely blocked out for parades or protests, and images snapshotted from when the traffic camera was rotating.
+My rationale behind excluding the said images was that if a pair of human eyes cannot categorize them into either heavy traffic or else, then the model trained through supervised learning should not be expected to categorize them either.
+Shown below are examples of such images.